eastside-eng/redis-proxy/README.md

 Assumptions:
 * Simple string keys and values.
 Future improvements can be made to the server to extend support for other types.
 * Only GET and PING commands supported.
 Supporting other commands requires more complex serialization of RESP types.
+* Assuming _well_ formed input.
+The parser is fragile as is.

 ## Cache
 Under the covers is a LRU cache with a TTL mechanism driven by a 'redeemer' coroutine.
 The LRU is implemented